quantumx-apps/filebrowserDocs/content/en/docs/features/activity.md

 ## Overview

-Activity logging records **semantic events** — downloads, uploads, share changes, logins, and similar actions — in the main SQLite database.
-The **Activity Viewer** tool turns that history into a searchable table, charts, and CSV exports.
+v2.0.0 stores **semantic activity events** — downloads, uploads, share changes, logins, and similar actions — in SQLite.
+The **Activity Viewer** turns that history into a searchable table, interactive charts, and CSV exports.

+This feature depends on the v2 write-through **state** layer and structured SQL storage introduced in v2.0.0.
 Events are buffered in memory and written to SQLite in batches.
-Old rows are purged automatically based on retention settings.
-Activity is separate from the file index database; both live under `server.database` in config.
+By default, there can be a **short delay** (up to **10 seconds**) before a new event appears in the Activity Viewer — events sit in an in-memory buffer until the next flush.
+Old rows are purged automatically based on retention settings (**30 days** by default).

 ## Opening the Activity Viewer